 To take their profile mapping to the next level, the school uses the Pupil Attitudes to Self and School (PASS) attitudinal survey to see if the children have any concerns or worries about their learning or school that might be a barrier.
 Having looked at a child’s cognitive ability and achievement, the school then looks to PASS to see if they can identify any correlation between achievement and attitudes so that every child fulfils their potential, whatever it may be.

 PASS focuses on nine standardised attitudinal measures that are proven to be linked to key educational goals, including self-regard, confidence in learning and response to curriculum demands.
 Results appear in a simple traffic light format and as you might expect, the pupils at The Gleddings are very happy: their last PASS survey came out virtually all green.
 However, the results can still provide useful insights into children’s mindsets and how their learning and their time at school can be improved.
+PASS has been particularly valuable in the last two years in assessing the impact of the pandemic on each child's wellbeing.

 “One of our most important uses for PASS is to highlight any self-esteem and confidence issues for children we have identified as having learning difficulties and disabilities,” explains Jill.
 “As it said in our inspection report, our SEND pupils make excellent progress and that would not be so if the impediments to their learning stopped them from having a 'can do' attitude.
 PASS is an ideal early warning system to flag up signs of any learning anxieties.”